List of towns in Ontario

 A town is a sub-type of municipalities in the Canadian province of Ontario.
 A town can have the municipal status of either a single-tier or lower-tier municipality.

-Ontario has 89 towns that had a cumulative population of 1,813,458 and an average population of 22,316 in the 2016 Census.
-Ontario's largest and smallest towns are Oakville and Latchford with populations of 193,832 and 313 respectively.
+Ontario has 88 towns that had a cumulative population of 1,986,937 and an average population of 22,579 in the 2021 Census.
+In the 2021 Census, Ontario's largest and smallest towns are Oakville and Latchford with populations of 213,759 and 355 respectively.

 History

 Under the former Municipal Act, 1990, a town was both an urban and a local municipality.
 Under this former legislation, a locality with a population of 2,000 or more could have been incorporated as a town by Ontario's Municipal Board upon review of an application from 75 or more residents of the locality.
-It also enabled the Municipal Board to change the status of a village or township to a town if it had a population of 2,000 upon review of an application from the village or township.
+It also allowed the Municipal Board to change the status of a village or township to a town if it had a population of 2,000 upon review of an application from the village or township.

 In the transition to the Municipal Act, 2001, these requirements were abandoned and, as at December 31, 2002, every town that: